Day of Infamy (video game): Development

 Day of Infamy began as a free mod developed for their previous title, Insurgency.
 The mod was released on the Steam Workshop on January 16, 2016, and was updated through May 26, 2016.
 A closed alpha was released on July 19, 2016.
 Day of Infamy was approved for release on Steam's Early Access program on July 28, 2016.
-The game entered the beta phase on December 22, 2016, and left Early Access on March 23, 2017.
-The game's final update was released on December 21, 2017.
+The game entered beta phase on December 22, 2016, and left Early Access on March 23, 2017.
+The final update was released on December 21, 2017.

 Reception

 Day of Infamy gained an aggregate score of 77/100 on Metacritic.

+Patrick Lofgren of GamingBolt gave the game a 7/10 and praised the game for its respawn system, allowing for players to respawn once their team completes an objective, instead of waiting for a long timer.
+Lofgren also criticized it for not being accommodating for newer players, stating "There is a learning playlist where new players can wet their feet, but the game graduates you out of this playlist quickly, and once it does you won’t be allowed to return."